TextToolsPro

 Email Attachments

-Email systems use Base64 to encode binary attachments for transmission over SMTP.
+Email systems use Base64 to encode binary attachments for transmission over SMTP protocols which were originally designed for text-only transmission.

 API Authentication

-Basic authentication headers often use Base64 encoded username:password combinations.
+Basic authentication headers in HTTP requests often use Base64 encoded username:password combinations for simple authentication.

 Storing Binary Data

-Databases or systems that only accept text can store binary data as Base64 strings.
+Databases or systems that only accept text can store binary data as Base64 strings, making it possible to store images, documents, and other binary files in text fields.

 How to Use This Base64 Tool

-1. For text: Select the "Text" tab, enter your text, and click "Encode to Base64" or "Decode from Base64"
+1. For text encoding/decoding: Select the "Text" tab, enter your text, and click "Encode to Base64" or "Decode from Base64"

-2. For files: Select the "File" tab, upload your file, and click "Encode File to Base64"
+2. For file encoding: Select the "File" tab, upload your file (up to 10MB), and click "Encode File to Base64"

 3. Copy the result using the "Copy to Clipboard" button

-4. Use the "Clear" buttons to start over
+4. Use the "Clear" buttons to reset the tool and start over

 Base64 encoding works by dividing the input bytes into groups of 3 bytes (24 bits) and representing each group as 4 printable characters from the Base64 alphabet.
-The Base64 alphabet consists of A-Z, a-z, 0-9, '+', '/' and '=' for padding.
+The Base64 alphabet consists of:

 What is Base64 encoding used for?